dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 After that I started asking around.
 It seemed that in most places that was the state of affairs.
 Exception was foreign based companies operating  British branch.
 An counter-example would be my experience in Accenture, there was grading of managers in both a semi-anonymous as well as in formal fashion.

 My opinion, without thorough research though, has to do with the concept of employment and how it is understood in different cultures.
 I tend to believe that in the US/Canada it resembles conceptually a **contract**: more or less two parts discuss on what each one offers to the other.
 Employee provides her skill, labour, loyalty, some restrictions on their lives etc. The employer provides the salary,job stability but also career path/trajectory, education, training as well as all some so called perks.
 With the king of "perks" being Google (where is it based?).
 It seems that there is an agreed "deal".
-An employee breaking the “deal” find themselves fired.
+An employee breaking the "deal" find themselves fired.
 If the company does so, there has to be some justification, which was not the case in our last story.

 In Britain and probably mostly in Europe it seems that employment stems from **medieval serfdom** with many improvements.
 One of them is that you have the right to change employees without prosecution.
 Employer and employee agree to a salary and more or less that's it.
 I haven't witnessed in my employment in British companies things like: training programs, investment in  skill-set, even with something inexpensive such as books, or any significant perks.
 Recently my job function changed without even communicating the changes with me in advance.
 One day I got to the office and I was told that I should be doing "*different things*".
 When complaining that this was not aligned with my initial job description or what was discussed in the interview, the response was that I was right, but that the company was "evolving".
 For me this was breach of contract, for my manager it was business as usual.